>

 Role in the project: Leader of interdisciplinary research

-Agnieszka Krzyżosiak – (PhD) Research Engineer, Research Group, interested in understanding how aged cells get prompt to neurodegeneration.
-We investigate the protein quality control pathways in human-relevant in vitro models as well as in vivo for improved translatability of our research.
+PhD – Principal Investigator, Head of the Laboratory of Mechanisms of Neurodegeneration.
+She is interested in understanding how aged cells get prompt to neurodegeneration.
+She investigates the protein quality control pathways in human-relevant in vitro models as well as in vivo for improved translatability of research.

 Role in the project: Technology Transfer